 Cienfuegos is known as Cuba’s cleanest city, and the seaside location has such an ethereal allure that it’s been named the “Pearl of the South.”
 Settle into your Casa Particulares and relax before setting out to explore the city with its charming waterfront and colonnaded streets.
 We eventually make our way to Teatro Tomás Terry, a 19th century theater well-known for its grand mosaics and whimsical frescoes.
 Enjoy the views and then some excellent food before making your way back to your casas for the evening.

-- ACCOMMODATIONS: Hotel or Casas in Cienfuegos.
+- ACCOMMODATIONS: Casas in Cienfuegos.

 - MEALS INCLUDED: B,L,D

 - BIKE DISTANCE: 27.3 Miles